mgravi7/GitAIPOC/docs/deployment/testing-walkthrough.md

 ```

 **Important:**
-- `COMPOSE_PROJECT_NAME` sets the project name in Docker Desktop (you'll see "GitAIPOC-local" instead of "local-testing")
+- `COMPOSE_PROJECT_NAME` sets the project name in Docker Desktop (you'll see "gitaipoc-local" instead of "local-testing")
 - Replace `<your-secure-password>` with your own strong password (min 8 chars)
 - Replace `sk-ant-<your-actual-api-key>` with your real Anthropic API key
 - Replace `<generate-random-32-char-string>` with a randomly generated secret (use PowerShell below)